 Push notifications opt-in rates

-According to the Airship’s 2021 Push Notification Benchmark report, opt-in rates for app push notifications on Android ranges from 49% to 95%, with medium equal to 81% and on the iOS side it ranges from 29% to 73%, with medium equal to 51%.
+According to the Airship’s 2021 Push Notification Benchmark report, opt-in rates for app push notifications on the Android OS ranges from 49% to 95%, with medium equal to 81% and on the iOS side it ranges from 29% to 73%, with medium equal to 51%.
 The higher medium on the Android side is explained by the fact that iOS users must actively consent to push notifications, whereas Android automatically enables push notifications.

 Top Push Notifications Services